alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 #### Ephemeral materialization

+> In the context of dbt (Data Build Tool), "ephemeral" materialization refers to a type of materialization where the model is not stored as a table or view in the database, but is used only as a temporary expression within the dbt compilation process.
+Ephemeral models exist only during the execution of a dbt operation and do not persist in the database after the operation is complete.
+>

 The type of materialization for all of the tables we've created so far is shown in the diagram.
-We still need to create the dim_listings_with_hosts, which will be our final dimension table, so we will do that now.
+We still need to create the `dim_listings_with_hosts`, which will be our final dimension table, so we will do that now.

 ![](img/48.png)

 If you think about it, as an Airbnb analytics engineer, once we are done with processing, we end up with two main tables: fct_reviews and dim_listings_with_hosts.
 These tables combine all the necessary data, such as listings joined with host information and review details.

 Since these tables are our final, stable tables that we frequently access for analytics, we can keep them stable by materializing them as tables or views.
-This means, for example, if we have dim_listings_cleansed and dim_hosts_cleansed materialized as views, we don't need to create additional tables out of them because we will only read from these views.
+This means, for example, if we have `dim_listings_cleansed` and `dim_hosts_cleansed` materialized as views, we don't need to create additional tables out of them because we will only read from these views.

-By using views for dim_listings_cleansed and dim_hosts_cleansed, we can simplify our data processing pipeline and ensure that we have up-to-date data without the need for redundant table creation.
+By using views for `dim_listings_cleansed` and `dim_hosts_cleansed`, we can simplify our data processing pipeline and ensure that we have `up-to-date` data without the need for redundant table creation.

 ![](img/56.png)